 - Ruwix – I launched my first website in 2012.
 Ruwix is a leading Rubik’s Cube and other twisty puzzle related site with 30K daily visitors.
 Those who are looking for the solution of the World’s best selling puzzle toy might easily end up on this site.

-- Geek Prank – online prank site with 60K daily visitors.
+- Pranx – formerly known as Geek Prank, an online prank site with 60K daily visitors.
 Unfortunately the site was banned from Google ads because the most popular page, the hacker typer being considered “hacking content”.

 - Score Counter – customizable online scoreboards for many sports and games.
 It’s an unfinished and unmonetized project but I have big plans with it.